Chart Color Schemes

 Robertson is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, the population of Robertson (Qld) is estimated at around 5,561 as of Nov 2025.
-This reflects an increase of 812 people since the 2021 Census, which reported a population of 4,749 people.
-The change was inferred from the resident population of 5,407 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 105 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,124 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Robertson's growth of 17.1% since the 2021 census exceeded the national average (8.9%).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Robertson's (Qld) statistical area (Lv2) population is estimated at around 5,350 as of Nov 2025.
+This reflects an increase of 601 people (12.7%) since the 2021 Census, which reported a population of 4,749 people.
+The change is inferred from the resident population of 5,195 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 105 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,005 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Robertson's (Qld) growth rate of 12.7% since the 2021 census exceeded the SA3 area's 9.0% and the national average, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, the suburb is expected to increase by just below the median of national areas by 2041, with a population growth of 719 persons and a total gain of 10.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected for Robertson (Qld) (SA2), with an expected expansion by 719 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.4% in total over the 17 years.

 Frequently Asked Questions - Population